-Traveling hundreds of miles, KDVA have met with leaders of the following state agencies:
+Traveling hundreds of miles, KDVA have met with leaders state agencies to include:

-- Georgia Department of Veterans Service in Atlanta, Georgia (June 2023). - Illinois Department of Veterans Affairs in Springfield, Illinois (July 2023).
+• Illinois Department of Veterans Affairs in Springfield, Illinois (July 2023).

 KDVA's primary objective remains to ensure that veterans are afforded exceptional benefits and service at the federal and state levels, notwithstanding where they decide to reside after separation or retirement from the U.S. Armed Forces.